newfarms/react-native-mapbox-geometry-editor/README.md

 Please read the code documentation comments of these interfaces for descriptions of the available options.
 Default values for meta information are provided by the `metadataAttributesImpl` and `fieldAttributesImpl` validators in `src/util/metadata/schema.ts`, so the client application only needs to provide any meta information properties whose values must differ from the defaults.

+## Custom user interface

+The `<GeometryEditorUI/>` component renders a graphical user interface for editing geometry on top of a map.
+(It also renders the map.)
+The user interface is not customizable aside from some coarse style settings.

+The library also exposes a `<GeometryEditor/>` component that renders a map, but no geometry editing controls.
+You can you can set the flag `isCustomUI` to true and use the exposed functions to create your own custom user interface while using this component.
+Most of the necessary functions are available as part of `ref`.
+There are also some variables that you may wish to access in order to know when certain buttons should be active or displayed, in order to access these you must pass a setter function as a prop so that the `<GeometryEditor/>` can set the value for you to use.

+If you are using a custom user interface you cannot currently add metadata to the shapes and will have to handle that externally.

+In the future, either `<GeometryEditorUI/>` should accept more user interface customization options, or `<GeometryEditor/>` may expose a more full programmatic interface for editing geometry.
+Otherwise, it will continue to be difficult to adapt geometry editing controls to the look and feel of the surrounding app.

 ## API Documentation

 HTML API documentation for the library can be generated using Typedoc as follows: